 The Financial Aid Office encourages all student veterans to apply for financial aid.
 Albertus Magnus College adheres to the Memorandum of Understanding and provides federal Shopping Sheets to all students.
-For information on how to apply or how to read the Shopping Sheet, please contact the Financial Aid Office or visit www.albertus.edu/student-resources/registrar/veterans-educational-info.php./
+For information on how to apply or how to read the Shopping Sheet, please contact the Financial Aid Office.